dag-andersen/Rust-Memory-Map/docs/Report.md

 Furthermore, as described in the discussion on the previous experiment, we must remember that the nodes in the redblack tree are stored more spread out compared to the BST, with less use of locality.
 Overall, I would expect the redblack tree to be the slowest in all cases, because of the huge amount of node accesses.

 ##### Results
-This experiment is done by running the shell script found in appendix X on dionysos.
+This experiment is done by running the shell script found in appendix XXX on dionysos.
 All numbers are in microseconds.

 **Build time per data structure**